-I am a mixed-method social scientist specializing in the
+I am a qualitative social scientist specializing in the

 I am a PhD Candidate at the Oxford Internet Institute where I study how data-driven and automated reporting systems for sexual harassment reconfigure the ecosystem of campus safety in US higher education.
 I employ ethnographic methods with interface analysis to uncover the social, political, and ethical implications of using emerging technologies to govern sexual conduct.